 Mark R. Shenkman, President and Chief Investment Officer, Shenkman Capital Management

 Grace Speights, Partner, Morgan Lewis’s Labor and Employment Practice

 Robert K. Tanenbaum, Principal, Lerner Enterprises, and Principal Owner, Washington Nationals

 Avram Tucker, CEO and Co-founder, TM Financial Forensics, LLC

 George W. Wellde, Jr., Former Vice Chairman of the Securities Division, Goldman, Sachs

-Ellen M. Zane, President and CEO, Tufts Medical Center and Floating Hospital for Children
+Ellen M. Zane, CEO Emeritus and Vice Chairman, Board of Trustees, Tufts Medical Center

 Steven Knapp, President